-An estimated 80% of cardiovascular disease, including heart disease and stroke, are preventable.
-However, cardiovascular disease remains the No. 1 killer and the most expensive disease, costly nearly $1 billion a day.
+An estimated 80% of cardiovascular diseases, including heart disease and stroke, are preventable.
+However, cardiovascular disease remains the No. 1 killer and the most expensive disease, costly costing nearly $1 billion a day.
 While cardiovascular disease is largely preventable, it tops the disease burden list and this situation is expected to worsen according to recent projections showing that by 2035, 45% of the U.S. adult population will live with cardiovascular disease at an annual cost of more than $1 trillion.
-Yet effective Centers for Disease and Control and Prevention (CDC) evidence-based programs are not fully implemented due to limited congressional resources.
-Congress can help stem the effect of cardiovascular disease and make the U.S. a healthier place to live by ensuring that each state has sufficient resources to implement tailored programs to help prevent and control this costly, disabling and deadly disease.
+Yet effective Centers for Disease Control and Prevention (CDC) evidence-based programs are not fully implemented due to limited congressional resources.
+Congress can help stem the effect of cardiovascular disease and make the U.S. a healthier place to live by ensuring that each state has sufficient resources to implement tailored programs to help prevent and control this costly, disabling, and deadly disease.

-The Respect Yourself Project advocates for robust funding for our Heart Disease and Stroke Prevention Programs, including heart disease and stroke prevention health & fitness programs.
+The Respect Yourself Project advocates for robust funding for our heart disease and Stroke Prevention Programs, including heart disease and stroke prevention health & fitness programs.

 According to the CDC, about 90% of new HIV infections result from sexual activity.